The name KiDo is made up of two old oriental concepts Ki (氣) and Do (道).

 KiDo is a way to deeper understanding of natural relationship.

-KiDo is the way of natural relationship.
-Its main parts are awareness, mind control and influence.
+KiDo is art of natural relationship.
+Its main principles are awareness, control and connection.

-Being present and having an open and balanced mind, creates an essence that is spontaneous and natural.
-This way of being naturally present is the base of making a good influence.
+Being consciously present with an open and balanced mind, creates an essence that expresses immediacy and naturalness.
+This natural essence is the core of good connection and influence.

 Some principles of KiDo: